ellisbrown/ellisbrown.github.io/_posts/2017-12-26-name2gender-introduction.md

 Consider the names “John” and “Cindy” — most people would instantly mark John as a male name and Cindy as a female one.
 Is this the case *primarily* because we have seen so many examples of male Johns and female Cindys that our brains have built up a latent association between the specific name and the corresponding gender?
 Probably.

 But some component of the name itself (its spelling / combination of letters) contributes to the gender with which it is associated to a large degree as well.
 Consider the names “Andy” and “Andi.”
 They are phonetically identical ([/ˈæn.di/](https://en.wiktionary.org/wiki/Andy#Pronunciation)), however most people would categorize “Andy” as male and “Andi” as female upon seeing the spellings.
 The suffix of a name can indicate the name’s gender; however, the rules are not cut and dry.
-For example, names “ending in *-yn* appear to be predominantly female, despite the fact that names ending in *-n* tend to be male; and names ending in *-ch* are usually male, even though names that end in *-h* tend to be female” [[1](#references)].
-There are many more character patterns that correspond to a certain gender classification than just the suffix — this task is not trivial.
+For example, names “ending in *-yn* appear to be predominantly female, despite the fact that names ending in *-n* tend to be male; and names ending in *-ch* are usually male, even though names that end in *-h* tend to be female.” [^1] There are many more character patterns that correspond to a certain gender classification than just the suffix — this task is not trivial.

 The gender classification of a name becomes increasingly difficult when you consider the space of all names from around the world — the examples I have given thus far are admittedly from a standard American viewpoint.
 Let’s now consider two Indian names (a culture with which I have next to no exposure): when I see the names “Priyanka” and “Srikanth,” I instantly assume Priyanka to be female and Srikanth to be male.
 Why is that?
 How do our brains extract the gender revealing information encoded in the sequence of characters that compose a name?